 Although the whole of the Arabian peninsula has similarities in clothes, there are several minor differences.
 Some of them are obvious, while others, only a trained eye can catch.

-Emirati clothing emphasizes on modesty.
+Emirati clothing emphasizes modesty.
 Let’s have a look at the different clothing items used by men and women in the United Arab Emirates.

-UAE traditional dress for men
+UAE Traditional dress for men

 The traditional dress of Emirati men is a Dishdasha or a Kandura.
 This is a single piece ankle-length garment.
 In their homes, they sometimes wear half sleeved Kanduras, but formal Kanduras are always full-sleeved.